 Some courses are more particular than others.
 York still employs a stricter dress code than most, requiring men to wear jackets and ties unless the weather is sufficiently hot that the course itself decides to relax its rules.
-Always check the racecourse you are travelling to for specific details, but in more cases than it is not, everyday dress is acceptable.
+Always check the racecourse you are travelling to for specific details, but in more cases than not, everyday dress is acceptable.

-Almost all courses will, at some point in the year, stage a ladies’ day fixture.
+Almost all courses will, at some point in the year, stage a Ladies’ Day fixture.
 Normally among the best-attended fixtures at any course and sometimes a significant social occasion in the local area, they are generally seen as a chance to dress up formally and there tend to be awards given out to the best-dressed lady (and increasingly best-dressed man, too).
-Early booking is advised for ladies’ day at any course.
+Early booking is advised for Ladies’ Day at any course.

-How to dress at Royal Ascot
+How to Dress at Royal Ascot

-You are probably thinking of top hat and tails for men and ostentatious headwear for ladies.
+You are probably thinking of top hats and tails for men and ostentatious headwear for ladies.
 In truth, that is only the Royal enclosure.
-Anyone lucky enough to be in the Royal enclosure should check Royal Ascot’s website for full stipulations on dress code.
+Anyone lucky enough to be in the Royal enclosure should check Royal Ascot’s website for full stipulations on the dress code.
 The most common misconception refers to fascinators, which are not permitted.

-The Queen Anne enclosure at Ascot still requires formal wear, as does the Village enclosure, but as would befit a wedding rather than an occasion for high society.
+The Queen Anne Enclosure at Ascot still requires formal wear, as does the Village enclosure, but as would befit a wedding rather than an occasion for high society.
 Royal Ascot’s site has full details.
 As previously mentioned, the Windsor enclosure has no formal dress code, although many still choose to dress formally.

-How to dress for Goodwood Festival
+How to Dress for Goodwood Festival

 The only other meeting with a synonymous dress code is ‘Glorious Goodwood’.
 Even then, it does not extend far beyond men wearing Panama hats.
 The official dress code stipulates collar, tie and jacket for men in the most formal (Richmond) enclosure, but makes only recommendations besides.